ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 result$otherhispan <- ifelse(result$HISPAN == "650", 1, 0)
 ```

-Instead of using the original variables from the data, the newly created dummy variables will be employed in order to run the regression.
-This then changes the regression model that will be run to the following:
+Instead of using the original variables from the data, the newly created dummy variables are employed in order to run the regression.
+This then changes the regression model that is run to the following: